Infineon/mtb-example-psoc6-uart-transmit-receive-dma/README.md

    <details><summary><b>Using CLI</b></summary>

      From the terminal, execute the `make program` command to build and program the application using the default toolchain to the default target.
-The default toolchain and target are specified in the application's Makefile but you can override those values manually:
+The default toolchain is specified in the application's Makefile but you can override this value manually:
       ```
-      make program TARGET=<BSP> TOOLCHAIN=<toolchain>
+      make program TOOLCHAIN=<toolchain>
       ```

       Example:
       ```
-      make program TARGET=CY8CPROTO-062-4343W TOOLCHAIN=GCC_ARM
+      make program TOOLCHAIN=GCC_ARM
       ```
    </details>

 4. After programming, the application starts automatically.
 Confirm that the UART terminal displays the following.

-5. Start typing to see the echo on the terminal, as shown in the following figure.
+5. Start typing to see the echo on the terminal, as shown in Figure 1.

    **Figure 1.
 Sample output**